A Night in Dieppe

 “Yes.”

 He didn’t respond.
 I ended the questions.
-My new arrival didn’t want to engage, but then he had a change of heart.
+My new arrival clearly didn’t want to engage, but then he seemed to have a change of heart.

 “I am waiting for my daughter.
 They wouldn’t let me board the last ferry, so she has gone back to London to fetch the papers.
 And then she is coming back with my papers so that I can board.”